archivesunleashed/aut-docs/Bleeding-Edge.md

 ### Plain text minus boilerplate

 The following Spark script generates plain text renderings for all the web pages in a collection, minus "boilerplate" content: advertisements, navigational elements, and elements of the website template.
-For more on the boilerplate removal library we are using, [please see this website and paper](http://www.l3s.de/~kohlschuetter/boilerplate/).
+For more information on the boilerplate removal library we are using, [please see this website and paper](http://www.l3s.de/~kohlschuetter/boilerplate/).

 ```scala
 import io.archivesunleashed._